 You've decided: you want to teach abroad in China.
 But what exactly does that mean?
-For most, teaching abroad in China means working on the Mainland, but Chinese culture stretches much further than the reach of the PRC.
+For most, teaching abroad in China means working on the Mainland, but there are other Chinese-speaking locations in the region to consider.

-When considering teaching abroad in a Chinese-speaking region, don't forget to include both Hong Kong and Taiwan.
-These fantastic islands have a lot to offer, and shouldn't be forgotten when looking for jobs in China.
+Hong Kong and Taiwan are nearby regions that, while culturally and politically distinct, share Mandarin and Cantonese as the primary spoken languages.
+These fantastic islands have a lot to offer, and shouldn't be forgotten when looking for jobs in a Chinese-speaking country.

 If you do decide you want to teach on the Mainland, where should you focus your energy?
 Should you apply for jobs in the big cities like Shanghai, Beijing, and Shenzhen?
 What about the smaller "second-tier" cities like Nanjing, Hangzhou, Xi'an, and Chengdu?
 How about the tiny cities and rural areas?